Open-Source-Spatial-Clean-Cooking-Tool/OnStove/docs/onstove_model.rst

 Where; :math:`c^{CO_2}` is the social cost of carbon (USD/tonne) (example source [10]_), :math:`fueluse` is the amount of fuel used for cooking (kWh for electricity, kg for the rest), :math:`\mu` is the energy content of the fuel (MJ/kWh for electricity, MJ/kg for the rest), :math:`\epsilon` is the fuel efficiency of the stove (%), :math:`\gamma` is the carbon intensity of the fuel (kg/GWh for electricity, kg/GJ for the rest) for which five different pollutants (carbon dioxide, methane, carbon monoxide, black carbon and organic carbon) in combination with their 100-year Global Warming Potential (GWP) are used.
 Subscript :math:`0` denotes the baseline stove combination and, :math:`i` the new stove.

 The energy needed to cook a meal is used to estimate :math:`fueluse` for each stove.
-It is assumed in the current version of OnStove that 3.64 MJ is used to cook a standard meal as outlined by Fuso Nerini et al. [11]_ This value can be changed in onstove.py by changing `self.energy_per_meal`.
+It is assumed in the current version of OnStove that 3.64 MJ is used to cook a standard meal as outlined by Fuso Nerini et al. [11]_ This value can be changed in onstove.py by changing *self.energy_per_meal* parameter.
 Using this value, :math:`fueluse` can then be calculated as outlined by equation 9:

 .. math::